mahozad/ceno/README.md

 - WakaTime: To keep track of coding activity.
 [View your statistics here.](https://wakatime.com/dashboard)

 See [file-watchers.txt](file-watchers.txt) for instructions on how to install the file watchers.

+#

+To configure IntelliJ to recognize React JSX syntax, set the JavaScript version in settings to JSX.

 ### VCS

 It's not needed to add .idea directory to VCS (it is by default ignored in the .gitignore file).